James Tait Black Prize for Drama

 About the Award…

-The prize for the best original new play written in English, Scots or Gaelic is organised by the University of Edinburgh in association with Playwrights' Studio, Scotland and the Traverse Theatre.
+The annual drama prize is open to any new work in English, Scots or Gaelic by playwrights from any country and at any stage in their career.
+It is organised by the University of Edinburgh in association with Playwrights' Studio, Scotland and the Traverse Theatre.

 Judges will award the accolade to a play which displays an original voice in theatre and one that they feel has made a significant and unique contribution to the art form.